dailydotdev/docs/docs/key-features/collections.md

 ## Can I see all the Collections that I'm subscribed to?

-Currently, there’s no feature to view a list of Collections you’re subscribed to.
+Currently, there’s no feature to view a list of collections to which you’re subscribed.

 ## Help us think of more features

-Got more ideas on how to enhances Collections?
+Got more ideas on how to enhance Collections?
 Share your ideas [here](https://app.daily.dev/posts/M0nIoAHkd)! :) We're excited to see your suggestions! :)